ess-dmsc/vmm-sdat/README.md

 ## Accessing the produced ROOT tree
 The script accessTree in the build directory shows how to access the produced root trees.
+The data in the root trees can be further analyzed and plotted.
 An example.root tree is provided in the source directory.

 ## Authors